-Health insurance can be messy, especially for a freelancer.
+In a similar way to contract templates, health insurance can be messy, especially for a freelancer.
 When you’re tasked with researching, comparing, and buying your policy all on your own, it may feel like a completely overwhelming process.
-Even with the ever-changing news cycle, and all of the changes freelancers are facing with today’s health market, there are some good things happening with health care.
+Even with the ever-changing news cycle, and all of the changes freelancers are facing with today’s health market, there are some good things happening with health care for freelancers.
 One of them is the self-employed health insurance deduction!
 Here’s everything you need to know about qualifying for and claiming this very valuable deduction.

 How to Claim the Deduction

 This is a very straight-forward item to claim on your federal income taxes.
 According to the IRS, you can take this deduction for medical, dental or long-term care insurance premiums that self-employed people purchase for themselves and their families (including children who attend college up to certain age and dependents who aren’t your own children.)
 This is also one of the largest deductions you can take in a given year, with 100% of the cost of premiums being deductible.